thelucyclub/xPermissions/README.md

 - Set up permissions for different groups
 - Multi-world permissions
 - Multi-group inheritance system
-- Support of prefixes, suffixes, world name, and chat format!
-- Custom build permissions that can deny a group building rights for a world.
 - Group aliases
+- Support of prefixes, suffixes, world name, and chat format
+- Custom build permissions that can deny a group building rights for a world

 ## Commands

 | Command | Parameters |
 | ------- | ---------- |